zoff-kollektiv/cifar/data/people/34-naoufel-ltaief.md

 ---
 Nephew of Zine El Abidine Ben Ali, born in Hammam Sousse on 22 October 1967 to Naïma Ben Ali.
 Naoufel used to be a special adviser at the Ministry of Transport.
-His last reported address of residence was 4 avenue Tahar SFAR, El Manar 2 Tunis.
+His last reported address of residence is in Tunis.